 Speech and Language Developmental Milestones

 These developmental milestones show some of the skills that mark the progress of young children as they learn to communicate.
 If your child is not meeting one or more of these milestones, please contact your local Preschool Speech and Language Program.
-To see these milestones in another language, please visit the Ministry of Children and Youth Services website here.
+To see these milestones in another language, please visit the Ministry of Children, Community and Social Services website here.

 By 6 months